mulletcelian03/Olpheo/README.md

 ### 🧠 Local AI (Offline)
 * **Chat with your data:** Ask *OrdoBot* questions about your projects (e.g., "What is urgent this week?").
 It analyzes your database in real-time.
-* **Magic Creation:** Describe a task in natural language (e.g., "Budget meeting tomorrow at 2 PM"), the AI fills out the form for you.
+* **Magic Creation:** Describe a task in natural language (e.g., "Budget meeting tomorrow at 2 PM"), and the AI fills out the form for you.
 * **Subtask Generator:** Let the AI break down complex tasks into simple steps.
 * *Note: Uses the Mistral 7B model via `llama-cpp-python`.
 Your data never leaves your PC.*